jerela/mola/README.md

 ## Prerequisites

-Python 3.9
+- Python 3.x (written on Python 3.9, so that's sure to work)

 ## Classes

 ### Matrix

-Represents a standard mathematical matrix with any number of rows and columns.

-**Matrix**(rows,columns,value)
-- *rows*: the number of rows (height) in the matrix
-- *columns*: the number of columns (width) in the matrix
-- *value*: the initial numeric value that is assigned to all elements in the matrix (default: 0)

-**set**(i,j,value)
-- *i*: index of row (0 being the first row)
-- *j*: index of column (0 being the first column)
-- *value*: the numeric value that is assigned to the element at the given indices
+**Matrix** is the main class of **mola**.
+Most of its functionality involves calling methods from this class.
+However, for a more user-friendly approach, I plan on implementing some wrapper functions you can call directly (e.g., "linear_least_squares()" to perform linear regression).

 ## TODO:
 - checks to see if matrix is positive/negative definite/semidefinite
-- matrix norms
+- different matrix norms (only Frobenius norm implemented right now)
-- class wrapping linear least squares in an approachable interface
+- class wrapping generalized least squares in an approachable interface
-- generalized least squares
-- Gauss-Markov
+- Gauss-Newton iteration
-- Levenberg-Marquardt
+- Levenberg-Marquardt algorithm
 - regularized least squares
 - simple decompositions
 - support for complex numbers